 5. Take a Road Trip

-I shared 6 Ohio Road Trips to Take This Fall here, one of them being the Fall Festival at The Farm at Walnut Creek which is going on this coming weekend, October 14th and 15th.
+I shared 6 Ohio Road Trips to Take This Fall here, one of them being the Fall Festival at The Farm at Walnut Creek.
 Even if you can’t make it for the festival, a drive to Amish Country will be beautiful when the leaves (finally!) start to change!

 Last week I shared about our visit to The National Museum of the U.S. Air Force in Dayton, which is FREE and only about an hour away!
 Fall is my favorite time of year for a road trip!